danielcorin/blog/content/posts/2024/fine-tuning-connections.md

 ## Getting the dataset

-I remembered seeing at some point that Wordle had an API to return the days' word and it does at `https://www.nytimes.com/svc/wordle/v2/yyyy-mm-d.json`.
+I remembered seeing at some point that Wordle had an API to return the day's word and it does at `https://www.nytimes.com/svc/wordle/v2/yyyy-mm-dd.json`.
 I figured Connections might have a similar JSON API and it does.
 I wrote a script to get all the solutions to past game and put the in the `connections_data` folder with the naming convention `yyyy-mm-dd.json`.